If you’re not issuing and accepting them at your business, then you could very well be undermining your long-term success.

 Security is a major concern for customers.
 And, it should be one of your business’s top priorities.
 While there are definitely cases of fraud, gift cards can reduce the amount of fraudulent activity since you don’t have to worry about things like a cardholder’s information being stolen or someone duplicating a paper gift certificate.

-What if a customer’s uses a credit card to purchase gift cards?
+What if a customer’s uses a credit card to purchase a gift card?
 Some retailers will only accept cash or debit cards for gift card purchases.
 Others put a cap on the dollar amount or quantity that an individual can purchase at one time.